nmeri17/suphle-docs/src/index.md

 - *Rust:* Macros, Result
 - *Phoenix:* Livewire

-It may interest you to know that some of these best practices were only found to intersect Suphle was mostly complete rather than a preemptive attempt to build a chimera of widely acclaimed functionality.
-And that is why in Suphle, their implementation details differ.
-For instance, Suphle's modules are much more isolated and independent.
-The rest of the documentation goes into thorough details about how that, as well as other implementations you're used to were improved upon.
+It may interest you to know that some of these best practices were only found to intersect after Suphle was mostly complete rather than a premeditated attempt to build a chimera of widely acclaimed functionality.
+That is why in Suphle, their implementation details differ.
+For instance, Suphle's modules are wired/built differently.
+The rest of the documentation goes into thorough detail about how that, as well as other implementations you're used to were improved upon.

 ## How it's different
 You may be thinking:

-> I'm in too much of a hurry to sift through the entire docs in search of what captivating goodies Suphle has to offer, in concrete terms
+> I'm in too much of a hurry to sift through the entire docs in search of what captivating goodies Suphle has to offer, in concrete terms.

-Let me spare you the hassle by listing topics you should find compelling:
+Let me spare you the hassle by listing topics I personally find compelling:

 1. The routing system, guaranteed to be the most unconventional you've seen till date
 1. Module descriptors and wiring
 1. Flows
-1. Testing framework to mock and verify behavior exposed by every single Suphle component
+1. Testing framework to mock and verify behavior exposed by every observable functionality
 1. The default decorators available
 1. 3rd party framework bridge
 1. Exception handling, testing, broadcasting